-The Board approved the decision on interest rates of monetary instruments of the Central Bank and the proposed press release, which are attached hereto.
+The Board approved the decision on interest rates of the CBA monetary instruments and the proposed press release, which are attached hereto.

 Deciding on the Interest Rate

-No. 167 L
+No. 119 L

 Governor of the Central Bank